Admissions Requirements and Prerequisites

 Background Check & Drug Screening

-- Criminal background checks and drug testing are becoming mandatory at medical institutions as a requirement of the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
-Individuals working in health care facilities often must consent to and be cleared to work through criminal background investigations and/or drug screenings.
-This is also a common policy/requirement in many physical therapy corporate entities and individual clinics.
+- Individuals working in health care facilities often must consent to and be cleared to work through criminal background investigations and/or drug screenings.
+Additionally, this is a common policy/requirement for physical therapy licensing boards and many corporate and individual physical therapy clinics.

 - Biology with laboratory recommended, but not required (6 semester hours/8 quarter hours)